 My Story

-I was born on November 11, 1956, in Oregon's Willamette Valley (a little logging town named Lebanon).
+I was born in 1956 in Oregon's Willamette Valley in Lebanon, which at that time was a small logging town.
 It's the beginning of what I call America's "Leave It To Beaver" era.
 If you had a TV then (not everyone did, especially not where I lived) Elvis had just made his first appearance on The Ed Sullivan Show, The Wizard of Oz had just aired for the first time, The Honeymooners was ending it's run, I Love Lucy and Dragnet were in full swing (Leave it to Beaver began in 1957).
 If you turned on your radio, you heard Elvis, Pat Boone, Frankie Laine, Chuck Berry, Sinatra, Jerry Lee Lewis, Sam Cooke, etc.

 this is what people think Oregon looks like